node-red/node-red.github.io/docs/getting-started/adding-nodes.md

 ### Installing npm packaged nodes

-To install an npm-packaged node, you can either install it globally alongside
+To install an npm-packaged node, you can either install it locally within your user data directory (by default, `$HOME/.node-red`):
-Node-RED:

-    npm install -g <npm-package-name>

-or locally within your user data directory (by default, `$HOME/.node-red`):

     cd $HOME/.node-red
+    npm install <npm-package-name>  #

+or globally alongside Node-RED:

-    npm install <npm-package-name>
+    sudo npm install -g <npm-package-name>

 You will need to restart Node-RED for it to pick-up the new nodes.